OpenMods/OpenPeripheral-Addons/README.md

 OpenPeripheral-Addons
 =====================

-An addon for OpenPeripheral, adding physical blocks and items to the game to enchance your ComputerCraft experience
+An addon for OpenPeripheral, adding physical blocks and items to the game to enhance your ComputerCraft experience